michaelclark2/lectures/The Hitchhiker's Guide to Exception Handling.md

 It's a wacky world out there, and there's a lot in it that can go wrong.
 Take comfort in this fact.
 You can be the most intelligent being in the universe, but you will still write some breaking code.
 But knowing what goes wrong will guide you to making everything right again.

 There is no one-size-fits-all for handling an error in your code.
 If there were, then nothing would ever be broken and frankly, that's no fun at all.
-There is, however, a mindset you can adopt to make this your life just a little bit more sane, in a relative sense of the word.
+There is, however, a mindset you can adopt to make your life just a little bit more sane, in a relative sense of the word.
 Provided here is a loose-knit guide to finding your way around any exception thrown your way.

 Always knowing where one's towel is will get you far.